Alex-Symonds/Adminas-React/README.md

 A PurchaseOrder reflects one purchase order document, as received from a customer.
 Usually the receipt of a purchase order is what will initiate the creation of a Job, so I considered having an "Order" model instead of a "Job" model and including PO fields in it, but this approach would go horribly wrong under certain rare-but-not-rare-enough circumstances: when a colleague wants something prepared for an exhibition or demonstration, so there's no purchase order but work is required; if the company wants to start work before the PO arrives to meet a tight lead time; if a customer modifies their order via issuing additional POs instead of revising the original one.
 As such, it's better to have a bucket that represents nothing beyond "one project in Adminas" -- i.e. Job -- and have a separate model for PurchaseOrders.

 JobComments enable users to add notes to Jobs.
 The private/public, pinned and highlighted settings allow users to determine where comments appear and who can see them.
 Private comments are for reminders and memos that mean something to the author, but wouldn't to anyone else; public is for information about the order which should be shared with anyone working on it.
-Both "pinned" and "highlighted" comments get a speical panel on the Job page and the JobComments page, based on the assumption that if users have gone to the trouble of emphasising those comments, they should be very emphasised.
-In addition to this, "pinned" status adds notes to the to-do list page, where they can best help the user distinguish between Jobs or remind them of outstanding tasks.
+Both "pinned" and "highlighted" comments get a special panel on the Job page and the JobComments page.
+In addition to this, "pinned" status also adds notes to the to-do list page, where they can best help the user distinguish between Jobs or remind them of outstanding tasks.
 "Highlighted" status adds formatting to make the comment stand out when scrolling through all the comments on the JobComments page.

 JobItems are the means by which instances of Products are added to Jobs, with the ability to also state the selling price, the applicable price list, and how many are required.
 JobItems are used as the basis for document line items and filling modular items.